Wrapping up 2013

 If you have any issues or questions about using e:Vision please raise them in the first instance with your support person.
 You can find the full support process and contact details for support people explained on the Support page at Support – e:Vision

-If you have any more general questions for us, please get in touch on firstname.lastname@example.org or speak to a Subject Matter Expert.
-You can also see Who’s on the team? in the Reference Group and Working Groups.
+If you have questions about how you are using e:Vision now, please get in touch on eVision@otago.ac.nz or speak to a Subject Matter Expert.
+You can also see Who’s on the team? in the Steering Group, Reference Group and Working Groups.